Garden-AI/garden/docs/developer_guide/contributing.md

 ## Coding Standards

 Garden uses standard Python coding style and conventions.
-We use pre-commit hooks to automatically format code with `black`.
-To set up the commit hooks locally, you'll need to have pre-commit [installed](https://pre-commit.com/#install) -- this should already be installed if you ran `poetry install --with=develop`, though `pre-commit` may not be on your path.
-Then run `pre-commit install` from the garden directory.
+We use pre-commit hooks to automatically format and lint code with `ruff`.
+To set up the commit hooks locally, you'll need to have pre-commit [installed](https://pre-commit.com/#install) -- this should already be installed if you ran `uv sync --extra develop`, though `pre-commit` may not be on your path.
+Then run `uv run pre-commit install` from the garden directory.

 ## Documentation
-We use [mkdocs](https://www.mkdocs.org/user-guide/configuration/) to build this documentation, which should have been installed as a dependency if you ran `poetry install --with=develop`.
-To preview the docs locally, `poetry run mkdocs serve` (or just `mkdocs serve` in an active `poetry shell`).
+We use [mkdocs](https://www.mkdocs.org/user-guide/configuration/) to build this documentation, which should have been installed as a dependency if you ran `uv sync --extra develop`.
+To preview the docs locally, `uv run mkdocs serve`.
 A documentation preview will also be linked automatically whenever you open a new PR.

 ### Docstrings / API documentation
 We use the mkdocs extension `mkdocstrings` to parse google-style python docstrings and build some API docs automatically.
 The actual contents of the generated docs page is configured in the corresponding `.md` file.